 The Bipartisan Infrastructure Law also mandates that 25% of its \$2 billion discretionary Rural Surface Transportation Grant Program awards be reserved for ADHS projects.
-For FY 2023, this amount was up to \$87.5 million; however as of October 1, 2023, FHWA has not announced the FY 2023 awards.
-The amount to be awarded from this discretionary program for ADHS projects will increase each year up to a final amount of \$125 million in FY 2026.
+For FY 2024, this amount was up to \$100 million.
+However, no ADHS projects received an award in FY 2024.
+The amount reserved for ADHS projects from this discretionary program will be up to \$112.5 million in FY 2025 and up to \$125 million in FY 2026.